3.1 – Are you a trader or investor, or both?

 Trader: anyone who buys and sells with the intention of profiting from the price rise.

-As an investor, you can claim all your delivery based equity gains/profit to be capital gains.
-But as a trader, it becomes your business income which has its own pros and cons as discussed above.
+As an investor, you can claim all your delivery-based equity gains/profit as capital gains.
+However, as a trader, it becomes your business income, which has its own pros and cons, as discussed above.

-The rule is very clear with respect to F&O trading, and intraday equity trading.
-F&O trading has to be considered as a non-speculative business, and intraday equity as speculative business.
-So if you trade these instruments, you have to use ITR 3 for filing IT returns.
+The rule is very clear with respect to F&O trading and intraday equity trading.
+F&O trading has to be considered as a non-speculative business, and intraday equity as a speculative business.
+So, if you trade these instruments, you have to use ITR 3 to file IT returns.
 So even if you are salaried, you have to compulsorily use ITR3 and declare this income (profit or loss) from trading as a business.

-For equity delivery based investments, if you are holding stocks for more than a year, you would have received some kind of dividend and even if you didn’t, you can show them all as investments and claim an exemption under the long term capital gain.
-If you are buying and selling stocks frequently (yes it is an open statement, but there is no rule which quantifies ‘frequent’) for shorter terms, it is best to declare that as non-speculative business income instead of STCG.
+For equity delivery-based investments, if you are holding stocks for more than a year, you would have received some kind of dividend, and even if you didn’t, you can show them all as investments and claim an exemption under the long-term capital gain.
+If you are buying and selling stocks frequently (yes, it is an open statement, but there is no rule that quantifies ‘frequent’) for shorter terms, it is best to declare that as non-speculative business income instead of STCG.

-Another thing to keep in mind is that if investing/trading on the markets is your only source of income, and even if your trading activity is moderate, it is best to classify income from all your equity trades as a business income instead of capital gains.
-On the other hand, if you are salaried or have some other business as your primary source of business, it becomes easier to show your equity trades as capital gains even if the frequency is slightly higher.
+Another thing to keep in mind is that if investing/trading in the markets is your only source of income, and even if your trading activity is moderate, it is best to classify income from all your equity trades as business income instead of capital gains.
+On the other hand, if you are salaried or have some other business as your primary source of business, it becomes easier to show your equity trades as capital gains, even if the frequency is slightly higher.

-Thankfully one thing that the circular clarified was that you can be a trader and investor both at the same time.
-So you can have stocks meant as an investment for the long term, and stocks meant for shorter-term trades.
-Just because you indulge in a lot of shorter-term trades, wouldn’t necessarily convert all your long term holdings or investments into trades and therefore bring those long term gains under business income.
-But it is important to clearly demarcate your trading and investment portfolio while filing returns.
+Thankfully, you can be a trader and investor both at the same time.
+So, you can have stocks meant as an investment for the long term, and stocks meant for shorter-term trades.
+Just because you indulge in a lot of shorter-term trades wouldn’t necessarily convert all your long-term holdings or investments into trades and, therefore, bring those long-term gains under business income.
+However, it is important to clearly demarcate your trading and investment portfolio while filing returns.

-So, you can be an investor, trader, or both, but make sure to keep the above points in mind, and do consult a chartered accountant before filing returns.
+So, you can be an investor, trader, or both, but make sure to keep the above points in mind and consult a chartered accountant before filing returns.

 Even though this might seem confusing, rules are made for 1% of the population that is trying to break them.
-As long as your intent is right, you know the basic concerns of the IT department and keep those in mind while filing IT returns, it is quite simple.
-But stay consistent with the way you classify yourself, don’t keep switching between being an investor or trader to declare your equity short term trades.
+As long as your intent is right, you know the basic concerns of the IT department and keep those in mind while filing IT returns.
+It is quite simple.
+But stay consistent with the way you classify yourself, and don’t keep switching between being an investor or trader to declare your short-term equity trades.

-If you follow these simple rules, let me assure you – there is no need to fear the taxman.
+If you follow these simple rules, let me assure you—you won’t need to fear the taxman.

 Before we wrap this chapter, here are some interesting links that you should read through.